Enscape provides a native Material Editor which is available for use in Vectorworks.

 The Carpet material acts in the same way as the Grass Material, in that it can be applied to a horizontal surface only, and the Height and Height Variation are controlled in the Enscape Material Editor.

-Carpet material applied in SketchUp using an underlying texture file in the Albedo slot.
+Carpet material applied in the Albedo slot.

 The Height and Height Variation Settings title is amended with Carpet when Carpet is selected as the Type in the Material Editor.